-To address the potential that resources may not be available to support the full range of proposed initiatives, OSB plans a multi-pronged strategy focused on strategic partnerships with local businesses, ISPs, community-based organizations, and Maryland's many engaged cities and counties.
+To address the potential that resources may not be available to support the full range of proposed initiatives, OSB plans a multi-pronged strategy focused on strategic partnerships with local businesses, ISPs, community-based organizations, and Maryland's many engaged cities, counties and State agencies.
 OSB also seeks to maximize the potential to work with philanthropy and to support Maryland communities and nonprofits to apply for federal Digital Equity Competitive Grant programs when they become available.